Human Research Program: Human Research Roadmap

 The Human Research Roadmap (HRR) is a web-based tool that is used to communicate the content of the Integrated Research Plan (IRP).
 The IRP is utilized to identify the approach and research activities planned to address risks to human health and performance in space which are assigned to specific elements within the program.

-This tool helps users to search for items such as gaps associated with risks, the tasks associated with a given gap, the cross-integration of a task across multiple gaps or risks, and deliverables associated with a gap or risk.
+This tool is designed to help users search for items such as gaps associated with risks, the tasks associated with a given gap, the cross-integration of a task across multiple gaps or risks, and deliverables associated with a gap or risk.

 Evidence

 Reviews of the accumulated evidence from medical records, space flight operations, and research findings are compiled into evidence reports.
-This evidence provides the basis for identifying the highest priority of risks to humans in space exploration, which comprise the risk portfolio within the HRP.
+This evidence provides the basis for identifying the highest risk to humans in space exploration, which comprises the risk portfolio within the HRP.
 It also provides the basis for identifying gaps and tasks in the research plan.

 Risks

-Risks include physiological effects of radiation, low gravity, terrestrial environments as well as unique challenges in medical support, human factors, and behavioral health support.
-Risks are identified in the Program Requirements Document (PRD) and assigned to an element within HRP to quantify, mitigate or monitor.
+The program identifies risks related to the physiological effects of radiation, weightlessness, terrestrial environments as well as unique challenges in medical support, human factors, and behavioral health support.
+Risks are identified in the Program Requirements Document (PRD) and assigned to an element within HRP to quantify, mitigate, or monitor.

 Gaps

-For each risk, the HRP identifies gaps in knowledge about the risk and the ability to mitigate the risk.
-The degree of uncertainty in understanding the likelihood, consequence, and/or time frame of particular risk are the major factors that drive the gaps.
+For each risk, the HRP attempts to identify gaps in knowledge about the risk and the ability to mitigate the risk.
+The degree of uncertainty in understanding the likelihood, consequence, and/or time frame of a particular risk are the major factors that drive the gaps.
 Gaps in knowledge or risk mitigation often appear in multiple risks, and many of the specific research tasks address multiple gaps.